jteozt/dotenv-example/README.md

 2. Add .env file in root directory.
 > touch .env

+3. Add Key = Value in the .env file.
 > copy and paste 'SECRET_MESSAGE = nothing is here.' into the .env file.